 - there are areas of the curriculum to which disabled pupils have limited or no access.
 Some areas of the curriculum present particular challenges, for example: PE for pupils with a physical impairment, science and technology for pupils with a visual impairment, humanities for pupils with learning difficulties; - disability issues are reflected in the curriculum; - disabled pupils participate in extra-curricular activities.
-Some aspects of extra-curricular activities present particular challenges, for example: lunch and break times for pupils with social/interaction impairments,
+Some aspects of extra-curricular activities present particular challenges, for example:

-7 Burgess, E (2003) Are we nearly there yet?
+&lt;sup>7 Burgess, E (2003) Are we nearly there yet?